 White Coat Ceremony

-A time-honored tradition at Mount Sinai, The White Coat Ceremony is a tradition that formally welcomes our students into professional training and sets expectations for excellence in all our students' endeavors - from integrity in their research to compassion in their clinical care and selflessness in their service to society.
-Family and friends attend the ceremony to witness the class' indoctrination into the profession of medicine.
-The schools most outstanding physician role models are chosen as coaters, and a member of the faculty is selected to lead the incoming students in the oath that they read before a packed auditorium of family, friends, faculty, and staff.
+The White Coat Ceremony is a tradition that formally welcomes our students into professional training and sets expectations for excellence in all our students' endeavors – from integrity in research to compassion in clinical care and commitment to serve society.
+Outstanding physician role models are chosen as "coaters," and a member of the faculty is selected to lead the incoming students in the oath that they read before a packed auditorium of family, friends, faculty, and staff.